hneth/riskyrApp/README.md

 ## Goal

-The goal of the `riskyrApp` is to communicate and explain common risk literacy measures by providing simple, transparent and interactive representations.
+`riskyrApp` is a teaching tool that showcases some functionality of the R package `riskyr`.
 The application is written in [R Shiny](https://shiny.rstudio.com/) and allows using the `riskyr` toolbox without any need for coding.

+The main goal of both `riskyr` and `riskyrApp` is to communicate and explain common risk literacy measures in a transparent fashion by providing a set of powerful and interactive representations.

 ## Information